 Section V.A.3.d of the Settlement Agreement calls for hit rate analysis disaggregated by race and ethnicity.
-As we discuss in previous reports, research from jurisdictions across the country indicates that the threshold of suspicion used by officers to initiate a stop or frisk varies by race, and hit rates are often lower for non-white individuals.
-This may be an important indicator, though not definitive proof of racial or ethnic bias in policing.
+As we discuss in previous reports, research from jurisdictions across the country indicates that the threshold of suspicion used by officers to initiate a stop or frisk varies by race, and hit rates are often lower for non-white individuals.14 This may be an important indicator, though not definitive proof of racial or ethnic bias in policing.

-In this sample, 20 of the frisks represent encounters documented in the TraCS database.
+In this sample, 14 of the frisks represent encounters documented in the TraCS database.
 When recording race and ethnicity in TraCS, officers must choose from a dropdown menu giving the options "Asian," "Black," "Hispanic," "Indian," "White," and "Native Hawaiian/Pacific Islander."
 The remaining frisks are documented in RMS as Field Interviews.
 The RMS database includes a field for race ("American Indian or Alaskan Native," "Asian," "Black/African American," "Unknown," or "White") and a field for ethnicity ("Hispanic/Latino," "Not Hispanic/Latino," and "Unknown").
 To analyze the hit rate by race or ethnicity for all frisks, we recoded race and ethnicity for stops documented in RMS into White (Not Hispanic/Latino), Black (Not Hispanic/Latino), Hispanic/Latino, and Other.
+For this reporting period, only Indigenous individuals were in the "Other" race category.15

 Table 10 details the hit rates for all frisks, disaggregated by race, ethnicity, and type of contraband.
 Because Black subjects represent most individuals involved in frisks, the contraband hit rate for frisks of Black subjects is the only rate where we can have any confidence in whether the hit rate reflects a pattern.
-There were 87 frisks of Black subjects in the sample during this period (84.5 percent of frisks in the sample), with a contraband hit rate of 27.6 percent.
+There were 91 frisks of Black subjects in the sample during this period (85.8 percent of frisks in the sample), with a contraband hit rate of 24.2 percent.
 Weapons are expected to be the most likely type of contraband found during frisks as the constitutional basis for conducting a frisk is because the officer believes the person is armed and dangerous.
-Approximately 10 percent of frisks of Black individuals and 16.7 percent of frisks of Hispanic/Latino individuals resulted in officers finding weapons.
-None of the four frisks of white individuals resulted in any type of contraband.
+Approximately 10 percent of frisks of Black individuals and Hispanic/Latino individuals resulted in officers finding weapons.
+None of the three frisks of white individuals or two frisks of Indigenous individuals resulted in weapons contraband.